braedynl/matrixlib/docs/source/guide-material-state.rst

 In general, a matrix's access time is proportional to the number of permutations that proceeded its creation - the more permutations, the slower its access times will be.

 So why do this?
-Well, Python objects are *expensive* - much more expensive than objects in other languages.
-Views are a way to avoid allocation of more space, but, obviously comes at the cost of time.
-We believe that the common case is just to apply one permutation, and in such scenarios, you're not sacrificing *that* much access time for huge memory savings.
+Well, Python objects are *big* - much bigger than objects in other languages.
+Views are a way to avoid allocation of potentially massive ``Matrix`` objects at the cost of time.
+We believe that the common case is just to apply one permutation, and in such scenarios, you're not sacrificing *that* much time for huge memory savings.

 There are some circumstances where you *do* want to sacrifice memory for the sake of time, however.
 If you find yourself using a permuted matrix in a lot of different places, you may want to **materialize** it for better speeds.
 You can accomplish this via the ``materialize()`` method: